manjamcmills/Election_Analysis/README.md

 ## Election-Audit Summary
 ### I feel that the Colorado Election Commission should hire me again for future elections.
 With more data, I could run more analyses on different demographics like age, race, education, and gender.
-I could also aapt this analysis for any county or groupdesired.
+I could also aapt this analysis for any county or group desired.